Australian related COLONIAL, PROCLAMATION & CONVICT PERIOD

 Convict and other colonial period related items.

 GB, CAPTAIN JAMES COOK.
 1784 Bronze medal by Pingo.
 43mm.
-(MH 374, BHM 258, Eimer 780) Extremely Fine and rare, only 577 made, sold at the time of minting for Half a Guinea (10s 6d)
+(MH 374, BHM 258, Eimer 780) Near UNC with lustre and rare, only 577 made, sold at the time of minting for Half a Guinea (10s 6d)

 James Cook had first seen the Americas when, as a Master of the Mercury he surveyed the St Lawrence River as part of General Wolf's Expedition to capture Quebec.
 He continued to serve on the North American station until 1767.
 He twice circumnavigated the world, first in 1768-71 and later 1772-1775.
 Discovered the east coast of Australia in 1770.
 He had left on his 3rd voyage in 1776 and was killed by natives of the Sandwich islands in 1779.
 The Royal Society issued this medal in 1784 in the following quantities - Gold 19, Silver 291 and Bronzed Copper 577.